pagesbydustin/my-project/docs/index.md

     - Add video and audio sources from the connected devices.
     - Configure the streaming settings (resolution, bitrate, etc.).
     - Start the live stream to the desired platform (YouTube, Facebook, etc.).

+For more detailed instructions about streaming software, see our [Software Documentation](Docs/software.md#obs-studio).

 For more information on audio setup, see the [A/V Documentation](Docs/av.md#audio).